rkruk/gmail-dmarc-automation/README.md

 ## Credits

-- Script developed and refined with the help of GitHub Copilot and the open-source community.
+- Script developed and refined with the help of the open-source community.
 - Inspired by the need for a truly hands-off, robust DMARC automation tool for Google Workspace users.

 ---